jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-2-README.md

-# Practice: Context Provider with Dynamic Value Practice
+# Practice: Context Consumer Sets Dynamic Value Practice

 In this practice, you will:

-* Set up a Context Provider and Consumer Walkthrough to set the value of a context and read it in a component
+* Create another component that will dynamically set the value of the context (but not read the value).
+The other component should have the value update automatically.

+* Show that other components that don't "consume the context" don't re-render.

 ## Phase 0: Setup